ConservationPrioritization/Tasmania-Conservation-Prioritization/README.md

   </tr>
 </table>

 Note that the solution from scenario-wise optimization method is not nested, which indicates the solution is not suitable for implementation under the progressively revealed budget enviroment.
 The optimal prioritization method, produce a nested solution and at the same time, always has a satisfying performance in every scenario.
 In constrast, it is hard for the greedy methods to balance the trade-off between the penalty of disconnectivity (require the protected zones to be connected) and shortfall to the protection target of all species (require the protected zones to be scattered).
-We investigate the cost component of disconnectivity and shortfall in the objective function, and find that our prioritization method outperforms the forward-greedy method regarding both penalties.
-The backward-greed method provides a more concentrated solution, showing a smaller penalty of disconnectivity compared to our method, but at the price of significantly higher shortfall cost.
+We investigate the cost component of disconnectivity and shortfall in the objective function, and find that our prioritization method outperforms the greedy method regarding both penalties.